diegomarquez/game-builder/README.md

 ###### TODO List:

-- Rethink generator concerns
-    - Update all examples to use the new structure
-    - Refactor grunt tasks to be run on all examples

 - Anotate code to generate documentation
     - README in examples folder.
     - Explains the structure of a Game-Builde application
-    - Overview of generated files
+    - Overview of common files

 - New Website sections
     - Getting started.
 BIG BLUE BUTTON in Jumbotron.